shrikantbhute/bacterial_transcriptomics/README.md

 # Bacterial Transcriptomics Pipeline with Salmon

-This pipeline provides a high-performance workflow for quantifying bacterial gene expression.
-It is optimized for prokaryotic genomes, which are gene-dense and often contain plasmids.
+This repository contains a high-performance workflow for quantifying bacterial gene expression.
+It is optimized for prokaryotic genomes (e.g., Shewanella oneidensis MR-1) and specifically addresses removal of rRNA content from the libraries.

 ## Sequencing Compatibility